yanwenywan/typst-packages/wenyuan-campaign/0.1.1/campaign.typ

 }

-// Makes a paragraph with a drop captial
-//
-// Parameters:
+/// Makes a paragraph with a drop capital. _N.B._  Since this is rendered in a block unless you have the new typst feature where every paragraph shall be indented you'll need to `#bump()` the next paragraph.
+#let drop-paragraph(
-// - small-caps: (optional) any text which you wish to be rendered in small caps, like how DnD Does it
+  /// any text which you wish to be rendered in small caps, like how DnD Does it -> string | content
-// - body: anything else
+  small-caps: "",
+  /// -> content
+  body
-#let drop-paragraph(small-caps: "", body) = context {
+) = context {
   if small-caps != "" {
     dropcap(
       [#smallcaps(small-caps) #body],